Chicago Artworks on Display: Explore the Current Space

 D'outremer, 2020

-• "A vase full of dreams", painting by Eric Alfaro artist from Cuba, based in the United States.
-Available at Carousel Fine Art
+• “March Birth Flowers”, painting by Eric Alfaro artist from Cuba, based in the United States.
+Available at Carousel Fine Art Atlanta.

 • Evelyne Brader-Frank, The Kiss, 2025